-- Calculating Production Date and Time – This generates the WORK ORDER to produce the items.
+- Calculating Production Date and Time – This generates the WORK ORDER to produce the items as per the demand.

-Routing ID for the material is a must is added into Product Planning Parameters.
-The production start dateand the production finish date, are specified for materials that are produced in-house.
+Routing ID for the material is a important and is added into Product Planning Parameters.
+The production start date and the production finish date, are specified for materials that are produced in-house.

-The system normally executes the time scheduling with backwards scheduling and starts from the determined order finish date.
-The system only switches to forward scheduling and starts from the order start date, if the times in routing are substantially shorter than the times in the material master and the determined production start date is therefore further in the future than necessary.
+The ERP system normally executes the time scheduling with backwards scheduling and starts from the agreed order finish date from Sales Order or Forecasting.
+It only switches to forward scheduling and starts from the order start date, if the duration in routing is substantially shorter than the duration in the material master and the determined production start date is into future than necessary.

-- The system determines the production finish date.
+- The ERP Software determines the production finish date.
 Starting from the production finish date, the individual operations of the routing are then scheduled backwards.
 The starting date of the first operation is the production start date.
 (Routing is the basis for this)

 Bill of Materials (BOM)

 Materials may appear in several products and in several production levels of a product.
 The low-level code represents the lowest level of usage of a material within all product structures.

 It determines the sequence in which the materials are planned.
 The system plans materials with the low-level code 0 first and then those with 1 and so on.
 The lower the low-level code is, the higher the number assigned to the level.

 ERP System first calculates the Finished goods (that is manufactured) demand and once the Quantity to manufacture is decided, the BOM for that Finished Goods is exploded and the dependent requirements are determined within MRP Horizon period.